VennDev/VDataStorageSystems/README.md

 - Allow data to be queried only once to minimize over-querying!

 # Note
 - Data can be lost if you are the one who actively closes the console window or the server using the X button of the console interface.
+(Does not include your use of the /stop command on the console)

 # Virion Required
 - [LibVapmPMMP](https://github.com/VennDev/LibVapmPMMP)